 Any such assets not so disposed of or not capable of such disposition under the laws of the Commonwealth of Massachusetts shall be disposed of exclusively for such purposes by a court of competent jurisdiction, or distributed to such organization or organizations, as such court shall determine, that are organized and operated exclusively for such purposes.

 Meetings of the Executive Board and the members of the Corporation may be held anywhere in the United States or such other place as may be permitted under the laws of the Commonwealth of Massachusetts as they may be amended from time to time.
+Meetings may be held in person or via any electronic means.

 Effective Date of the Organization: May 13, 1974